This topic describes the commands to view, create, delete, and scale virtual warehouses.

 INTEGER

-Query the status of the virtual warehouse.
+You can query the status of the virtual warehouse.

-Rebalance shards on the scaled-up virtual warehouse.
+Run the following command to redistribute shards to the scaled-up virtual warehouse.

--- Increase the resources of the virtual warehouse
+-- Increase the resources of the virtual warehouse.

 CALL hg_alter_warehouse ('read_warehouse_1',64);